 Assistant Professor of English

-Kantor's articles have been featured in, and are forthcoming from, S.E.L., Nineteenth-Century Literature, The Eighteenth-Century: Theory and Interpretation, and PMLA.
+Kantor's articles have been featured in journals such as S.E.L., The Eighteenth Century: Theory and Interpretation, Jump Cut, and PMLA.